williamseipp/notes/study_guide.md

 }}}
 {{{  What is nil?

-``
+    In Ruby, nil is the absence of value.

-    In Ruby, nil is the absence of value
+    A variable that is not initalized with some value has the default value of nil.

 }}}
 {{{  Provide an example of nil used in a conditional expression.
 What happens?